saurrutia/StoreApi/README.md

 Applaudo Technical Test

+There is 2 ways of running the app, with physical database or In-Memory approach.
+To change this running loca, you need to modify the environment variable:

+Development -> _In-Memory_
+Test -> _SqlServer_

-To Run the App you just need to set the Data Source on the Connection String located on the file appsettings.Development.json.
+To Run the App in Sql Server you just need to set the Data Source on the Connection String located on the file appsettings.Development.json.

 In my case I used a SQL Server SQLEXPRESS instance so currently is `Data Source=localhost\\SQLEXPRESS;Initial Catalog=StoreDb;Integrated Security=True`

 You should modify it depending of the Data Source you have available.

-The default data is loaded from the OnModelCreating method in the StoreDbContext so there is no need to use other files.
+The default data is loaded from the Program Method so there is no need to use other files.

 Then To Run the API use the default profile *IIS Express* (uses SSL) or the *StoreApi* with the StoreApi as StartUp project (default).